FAQs

 Who pays for the food and medical care of the Foster animals?

-- The Pet Owner is held responsible for all food, supplies, and medical care of the Foster Pet.
-PACT highly recommends setting up an automatic food and supply delivery through CHEWY.com, PETSMART.com, PETVALUE.com, or Amazon.com.
+The Pet Owner is held responsible for all food, supplies, and medical care of the Foster Pet.
+Operation Foster highly recommends setting up an automatic food and supply delivery through CHEWY.com, PETSMART.com, PETVALUE.com, or Amazon.com.
 This will ensure the necessary supplies are provided and as a foster, you will not have to wait for reimbursement.
 Medical or out of pockets expenses can be reimbursed via Venmo, Paypal, check, cash, or a debit/gift card.

-- Reimbursement for veterinarian costs MUST be discussed with the owner and is covered in our foster agreement.
+Reimbursement for veterinarian costs MUST be discussed with the owner and is covered in our foster agreement.

 What if the owner does not supply the food or reimbursement of the expenses?